“I want to be a good friend and a good person to people. How can I do that without them taking advantage of me?” ~ Victoria

 Related articles you should check out:

-- How to Have More Best Friends in Life: The Heartfelt Guide (Focus on giving vs. expecting to receive)
+- How to Make More Best Friends in Life: My Heartfelt Guide (Focus on giving vs. expecting to receive)

 - Are You Treating Dating as a “Game”?

 - The Secret To Meaningful, Fulfilling Social Relationships (How to Remove Social Anxiety)